It's Valentine's Day, no better time to enter a haunted house.

 She climbed to the porch and faced them.
 Two ornate brass handles were set horizontally into each, and Shyla grabbed hold of them and pushed down, but nothing happened.

-Just below the right handle, she saw the key-slot.
+Just below the right handle, she saw the key slot.
 Looking around to check if she was being observed, she stuck the key into the lock and turned it.
 There was a discernible click.

 Another gust of February wind boomed into the doors and whisked across the porch stirring up leaves in a diabolical dance.
 Shyla held her breath, grabbed the handles again, and pushed down.
-The doors creaked opened.
+The doors creaked open.

 Upon first inspection, she didn’t think too much of the house.
 A deep layer of dust covered the floor and threatened to bury several tattered old rugs strewn about.
 There were dusty-gray sheets draped over the lumpy furniture, giving it the appearance of a group of sleeping giants.
 Cobwebs hung thick in every corner as if generations of spiders had made their homes here, one upon the other, until the webs extended out toward the center of the room like delicate lace sheets that blew gently in the breeze.